Guide to Micro Savings Accounts

 Are micro savings apps worth it?

-Yes, micro savings apps are worth downloading, as they can make it a lot easier to achieve savings goals.
+Yes, micro savings apps can be worth downloading, as they can make it a lot easier to achieve savings goals.
 Alongside making it easier to track spending and saving habits, micro savings apps even have automated savings features that make it easier to stash away small amounts of money.

 Photo credit: iStock/princessdlaf